atrp87/City_Skies/README.md

 # City Skies
-> React music player with play / pause, skip forward / back and a drag handler to change the position of the song with a library of songs from chillhop.com.
+> A weather forecast web app displaying the current and weekly forecast with reverse geocoding and a city search.
 > Live demo [_here_](https://chillhop-phi.vercel.app/).

 ## Table of Contents